AlexSTM2/Programacion-I/CODE.md

 ![token](https://images-ext-1.discordapp.net/external/OKCeq265rVtkb_pIk04bJnW3m3BGWGJQpXjHwz09i5s/https/i.imgur.com/JXBCNts.png)

 ## Email
-* I send and email whe any of his poems is rated.
+* I send and email when a poem is rated.
 I use the "flask_mail" to send the email.
 ![email](https://images-ext-2.discordapp.net/external/jJMGDzxOrwGJieGuWb6hNW1lRh8iGlvvkBKEmgL_xEg/https/i.imgur.com/Aq1W0pF.png)

 * This is the format it has: